near/docs/docs/3.tutorials/nfts/9-series.md

 <img width="45%" src="/docs/assets/nfts/customizing-logic-meme.png" />

-### Collections (NFT Series)
+### NFT Collections and Series

+NFT Collections help solve two common problems when dealing with the basic NFT contract:
+- Storing repeated data.
+- Organizing data and code.

 The concept of a collection in the NFT space has a very loose meaning and can be interpreted in many different ways.
-In our case, we'll define a collection as a set of tokens that share similar metadata.
-For example, you could create a piece of art that has 100 different copies.
-In this case, all one hundred pieces would be part of the same collection.
+In our case, we'll define a collection as a set of tokens that share **similar metadata**.
+For example, you could create a painting and want 100 identical copies to be put for sale.
+In this case, all one hundred pieces would be part of the same *collection*.
 Each piece would have the same artist, title, description, media etc.

-One of the biggest problems with the current NFT repository is that you're potentially storing similar data many times on the contract.
-If you mint NFTs, the contract will store the metadata in the contract for every single token ID.
-While this is fine for NFTs with drastically different metadata, in most cases, this can be highly optimized.
-We can fix this by introducing the idea of a series.
+One of the biggest problems with the basic NFT contract is that you store similar data many times.
+If you mint NFTs, the contract will store the metadata individually for **every single token ID**.
+We can fix this by introducing the idea of a series, or collection, of NFTs.

-A series can be thought of as a bucket of token IDs that all share similar information.
-This information is specified when the series is created and can be the metadata, royalties, price etc. Rather than storing this information for every token ID, you can now only store it once in the series and then associate token IDs with their respective buckets.
+A series can be thought of as a bucket of token IDs that *all* share similar information.
+This information is specified when the series is **created** and can be the metadata, royalties, price etc. Rather than storing this information for **every token ID**, you can simply store it once in the series and then associate token IDs with their respective buckets.

 ### Restricted Access